Redmond Hunt Blog

-Another mode that almost all trail cameras now have is video mode.
-This mode will take video clips of animals during both day and night when triggered by movement in front of the camera.
+Another setting almost all trail cameras now have is video mode.
+This mode takes video clips of animals during both day and night when triggered by movement in front of the camera.
 The length of the video usually depends on what you choose to set it on: 5 seconds, 30 seconds, etc.

 Scenario: Video mode is great when you want to get a little more intel than a still image can provide.
 For example, if you get a video of a whitetail buck in deer season close to the rut, a video with sound allows you to get a better idea of the buck’s behavior.
 Was he grunting, casually strolling by the camera, possibly chasing a doe?

 This feature allows a daytime video clip to keep recording as long as the game camera detects movement during filming.
 If the camera no longer detects movement, it will end the video clip at the designated time chosen in the setup menu.

 Scenario: This feature is great to better observe an animal’s behavior if they’re in front of the camera longer than you have it designated to take a video clip.
 It’s also great in a surveillance situation.
 For example, say you have your camera set up to take a ten-second video every minute.
 If someone were to be trespassing or breaking into your home, chances are they’ll be in front of the camera longer than the ten seconds.
 Instead of waiting for the camera to take another video if it detects movement again in one minute, the camera in Smart IR Video mode will continue to record.
 In this scenario, you’ll likely get better identifying information of the trespasser than in regular video mode.